brianoflondon/hive-nectar/docs/tutorials.rst

 .. code-block:: python

-    from beem import Steem
+    from nectar import Steem
-    from beem.market import Market
+    from nectar.market import Market
-    from beem.price import Price
+    from nectar.price import Price
-    from beem.amount import Amount
+    from nectar.amount import Amount

     # Only for testing not a real working key
     wif = "5KQwrPbwdL6PhXujxW37FSSQZ1JiwsST4cqQzDeyXtP79zkvFD3"